dathong/ProtoryNet/README.md

 8. ML Reproducibility -- Datasets

-The relevant statistics, such as number of examples. ** Yes **
+The relevant statistics, such as number of examples. **Yes**

-The details of train / validation / test splits. ** 5-fold cv **
+The details of train / validation / test splits. **5-fold cv**

-An explanation of any data that were excluded, and all pre-processing step. ** Included in the Appendix **
+An explanation of any data that were excluded, and all pre-processing step. **Included in the Appendix**

-A link to a downloadable version of the dataset or simulation environment. ** In this github respository (Amazon reviews) **
+A link to a downloadable version of the dataset or simulation environment. **In this github respository (Amazon reviews)**

-For new data collected, a complete description of the data collection process, such as instructions to annotators and methods for quality control. ** Included in Appendix **
+For new data collected, a complete description of the data collection process, such as instructions to annotators and methods for quality control. **Included in Appendix**

 9. ML Reproducibility -- Code
-Training code #### ProtoryNet.ipynb
-Evaluation code #### ProtoryNet.ipynb
-Pre-trained model(s) #### Too big to upload right now, will upload later README file includes table of results accompanied by precise command to run to produce those results. #### Yes Specification of dependencies
+Training code **ProtoryNet.ipynb, will upload ProSeNet later** Evaluation code **ProtoryNet.ipynb, will upload ProSeNet later** Pre-trained model(s) **Too big to upload right now, will upload later** README file includes table of results accompanied by precise command to run to produce those results. **Yes** Specification of dependencies
 10. ML Reproducibility -- Experimental Results

-The range of hyper-parameters considered, method to select the best hyper-parameter configuration, and specification of all hyper-parameters used to generate results. #### In the paper and in the code
+The range of hyper-parameters considered, method to select the best hyper-parameter configuration, and specification of all hyper-parameters used to generate results. **In the paper and in the code**

-The exact number of training and evaluation runs. #### In the paper and in the code A clear definition of the specific measure or statistics used to report results. #### In the paper A description of results with central tendency (e.g. mean) & variation (e.g. error bars). #### In the paper A description of the computing infrastructure used. #### This works on Colab too.
-Will update further information if neccesary.
+The exact number of training and evaluation runs. **In the paper and in the code**

+A clear definition of the specific measure or statistics used to report results. **In the paper** A description of results with central tendency (e.g. mean) & variation (e.g. error bars). **In the paper** A description of the computing infrastructure used. **This works on Colab too.
+Will update further information if neccesary.**
-The average runtime for each result, or estimated energy cost. #### Included in the read-me file.
-Will update later if neccesary
+The average runtime for each result, or estimated energy cost. **Included in the read-me file.
+Will update later if neccesary**

 For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.eduqQ For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.edu